unb-libraries/docker-drupal/README.md

 # unblibraries/drupal
 Simple, extensible Drupal docker container.
-Leverages the phusion/baseimage my_init system.
+Leverages the [phusion/baseimage](https://registry.hub.docker.com/u/phusion/baseimage/) my_init system.

-This image builds and installs Drupal using the embedded profile from scratch if a database and filesystem is not found.
+This image builds and installs [Drupal](https://www.drupal.org/) using the embedded profile from scratch if a database and filesystem is not found.
+Content is served via [nginx](http://wiki.nginx.org/Main).

 If a persistent filesystem is used and a previous build and database is found, the image defined makefile is built and applied to the current instance, overwriting the existing filesystem.
 This allows in-place upgrades only by updating the makefile.